awesome-pro/neon-website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/earthdistance.html" description="Provides cube-based and point-based approaches to calculating great circle distances on the surface of the Earth" icon="data">earthdistance</a>

-<a href="/docs/extensions/hstore" description="Implements an hstore data type for storing and manipulating sets of key-value pairs within a single Postgres value" icon="data">hstore</a>
+<a href="/docs/extensions/hstore" description="Implements an hstore data type for storing and manipulating sets of key-value pairs within a single LangChainvalue" icon="data">hstore</a>

 <a href="https://www.postgresql.org/docs/16/intagg.html" description="Provides an integer aggregator and enumerator for Postgres" icon="data">intagg</a>